by Brian Tomasik

 Maybe we can answer this objection based on a similar point as in Schubert's robot examples.
 While you might approve of an ebbing of pain within the context of an existing headache, you wouldn't seek to create additional mild headaches with intensity -1 for yourself.
 In contrast, you would seek to create additional experiences of mild pleasure from, e.g., hearing music.

 However, a critic can still complain.
 Maybe we should actually score the intense headache as -6, the mild headache as -2, no headache as -1, and listening to mildly pleasant music as 0.
 In that case, the reason you don't seek to create additional mild headaches for yourself isn't that they have negative valence; the reason is just that they're more painful than the "no headache" experience, which has intensity -1.
 And the reason you listen to music isn't because it has positive valence; it's just less painful than not doing so.
 Perhaps this sort of view is consistent with Buddhism’s Second Noble Truth: "an agent is suffering whenever it desires or 'craves' to change its state."
 In other words, any situation where you want to increase your hedonic experience is a situation of suffering.
 But the numbers I used in this example were arbitrary, and I could have just as easily set severe headache as +1042, mild headache as +1046, no headache as +1047, and music as +1048.
-Moreover, the Buddhist view doesn't account for the clear heterophenomenological differences in how humans conceptualize positively vs. negatively valenced experiences.
+Moreover, the Second Noble Truth view doesn't account for the clear heterophenomenological differences in how humans conceptualize positively vs. negatively valenced experiences.
+That is, people generally seem to distinguish at least severe pain and intense pleasure as different in sign (one is "bad", one is "good"), while Second Noble Truth view only acknowledges suffering or its absence ("bad" vs. "not bad").

 Maximizing vs. satisficing